 Movements in this design occur inside a rigid tube that is like a plumber's tube made of polyvinyl chloride (PVC).
 A toroidal form is symmetrical as to all portions (Fig. 28(a)).
-Movements inside a toroid are similar to movements near the central portion of a straight tube (Fig 28(b)).
+Movements inside a toroid are similar to movements near the central portion of a straight tube form (Fig 28(b)).
 Each form has certain uses.
 The symmetries of a torus simplify analysis while straight tubes are easier for figures.
 Differences between the two forms diminish as the number of internal parts increases.
+Here, the two forms are treated as equivalent.

-Internally, a tube for transport is constructed from two kinds of parts, arrayed in an alternating sequence: active parts (red) are powered by Virtual Energy and passive parts (gray) have negligible energy values.
+Internally, a tube for transport is a tiled construction with two kinds of parts, arrayed in an alternating sequence: active parts (red) are powered by Virtual Energy and passive parts (gray) have negligible energy values.
 (Fig. 28c, 28d.)
 Each part is a smaller toroid or donut shape with an inside hole.
 Connected insides of parts/toroids form a central channel or lumen.
 The lumen is internally bounded or covered by a slick elastic membrane that is attached to the inner sides of all the parts, forming an internal toroid or straight tube as the case may be.